ftchvs/AgentToast/README.md

 #### Basic Options
 - `--agent`: The agent to run (`news`, `planner`, `coordinator`, or `all`)
-- `--category`: News category (general, business, technology, sports, etc.)
+- `--category`: News category (top-headlines, general, business, technology, sports, etc.)
 - `--count`: Number of articles to fetch (1-10)
 - `--model`: Model to use (gpt-3.5-turbo, gpt-4, etc.)
 - `--temperature`: Model temperature (0.0-1.0)